 Effective stakeholder communications typically require a range of channels, frequencies, and messages.
 Stakeholder engagement tools, especially when used together, provide a way to organise your efforts for a single project and across projects within your organisation.

 These are the most commonly used tools for stakeholder engagement:

-- Stakeholder Engagement Framework: A document that outlines your organisation’s key actions, stakeholder engagement models, approach to risk oversight, and improvement plans.
+- Stakeholder Framework: A document that outlines your organisation’s key actions, these engagement models, approach to risk oversight, and improvement plans.